laurelherting/lmh-headspace/AWS/examTips.md

   -You pay as you go, pay for what you use, pay less as you use more, and pay even less when you reserve capacity.

-  Projecting costs for a use case, such as web application hosting, can be challenging, because a solution typically uses multiple features across multiple AWS products, which in turn means there are more factors and purchase options to consider.

 *Read before exam: https://d0.awsstatic.com/whitepapers/aws_pricing_overview.pdf

 Remember free services: